 By Corey Lewis, CPT, CSCS

 Proteins are molecules that can contain a combination of 20 different amino acids.
-Each amino acid has a unique shape and function that contribute to the three-dimensional structure and role of the proteins that merge to form who you are today.
+Each amino acid has a unique shape and function.
+This contributes to the three-dimensional structure and role of the proteins that merge to form who you are today.

-While protein macromolecules are vital, keep in mind that too much or too little of a “good thing” can have harmful effects on your body.
+Protein macromolecules are vital.
+That said, too much or too little of a “good thing” can have harmful effects on your body.
 That may have you wondering, how much protein do you need?
 The amount of protein that you should consume daily will vary based on several factors.
-Generally, however, it is recommended that men take in approximately 56 grams per day and women 46 grams per day.
-To put it plainly, 10% of your caloric intake should come from protein.
+Generally, average people take in approximately 0.35 grams per pound of body weight per day for muscle maintenance.

-Nowadays, the availability of protein powder makes getting your recommended amount of protein as simple as a couple of scoops throughout the day.
-But, with so many options available and dietary restrictions from vegetarian to keto-based lifestyles, choosing the right protein powder can get a little tricky.
-Personally, I lean towards grass-fed protein because they are much easier on my stomach, but this pricier option might not fit everyone’s budget.
-To help you find the protein powder that best works for your lifestyle, I’ve researched seven of the most popular types.
+Nowadays, protein powder is readily available.
+This makes getting your recommended amount of protein as simple as a couple of scoops throughout the day.
+However, there a multitude of options available.
+Consequently, choosing the right protein powder can get a little tricky.
+This is apparent with dietary restrictions from vegetarian to keto-based lifestyles.
+Personally, I lean towards grass-fed protein because they are much easier on my stomach.
+However, this pricier option might not fit everyone’s budget.
+So, to help you find the protein powder that best works for your lifestyle, I’ve researched seven of the most popular types.

 Biochemically, milk is composed of two proteins: whey, and casein.
 Whey is the watery part of milk that remains after the formation of curds.
 It is high in protein, but the concentration of protein can vary depending on the processing method.
-Whey stands out in the arena of protein supplements because it contains all nine essential amino acids and is low in lactose content.
+Whey stands out in the arena of protein supplements because it contains all nine essential amino acids.
+Furthermore, it is low in lactose content.
 The nine amino acids within whey include histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine.
-Since these amino acids cannot be produced naturally by the body, we must obtain them from the food we eat, thus making them essential.
+These amino acids cannot be produced naturally by the body.
+Therefore, we must obtain them from the food we eat, thus making them essential.

 Not all whey protein is the same.
 The three main types of whey protein include whey isolate, concentrate, and hydrolysate.
 Varying processing methods contribute to the nutritional and superficial differences between all three types of whey.